fraunhofer-izi/geotag/README.md

 ## License

-Copyright (C) 2019 Fraunhofer Gesellschaft zur Foerderung der angewandten Forschung e.V.  acting on behalf of its Fraunhofer Institute for Cell Therapy and Immunology (IZI).
+Copyright (C) 2019 Fraunhofer-Gesellschaft zur Foerderung der angewandten Forschung e.V.  acting on behalf of its Fraunhofer Institute for Cell Therapy and Immunology (IZI).